 Dictionary Comments are virtually identical to Graphic Comments: there is one comment for each instance of the symbol.
 The difference between the two is that dictionary comments don't appear on the diagram.
-Their existence is signaled by the appearance of the "traffic lights" on the upper left-hand corner of the symbol.
+Their existence is signaled by the

+Attaching Text to a Symbol appearance of the "traffic lights" on the upper left-hand corner of the symbol.
 The left-most dot of the three is filled in.
 To add a comment to a symbol, select Comment from the symbol's floating menu or the Comment command on the Dictionary menu.